Electrum-Litecoin/electrum-ltc/README.rst

-Electrum-LTC - Lightweight Litecoin client
+Electrum-LTC - Lightweight Litecoin Wallet
 ==========================================

 **Electrum Litecoin** is a fast and secure wallet for Litecoin.
 It is designed to be lightweight and easy to use across multiple platforms.